ZoeVance/snp_stitch/README.md

 options:
-  -h, --help            Show this help message and exit -d  --data_dir        Path to datasets to be used in training; must contain reference sequence and mapped reads -mo --models_output   Path to dir to store model and encoder files -mn --model_name      Name of subdirectory in models output dir storing this model -p  --cores           Number of cores to use
+  -h, --help            Show this help message and exit -d  --data_dir        Path to datasets to be used in training; must contain reference sequence and mapped reads -mo --models_output   Path to dir to store model and encoder files.
+Default: user_models -mn --model_name      Name of subdirectory in models output dir storing this model.
+Default: new_model -p  --cores           Number of cores to use.
+Default: 1 -rt --range_trees     Range of estimator counts to consider in the random forest during optimisation.
+Default 50 175 -rd --tree_depth      Range of depths to consider in the random forest during optimisation.
+Default 50 175 -ms --min_split       Range of values for minimum sample split to consider in the random forest during optimisation.
+Default: 5 10
-  -rt --range_trees     Range of estimator counts to consider in the random forest during optimisation -rd --tree_depth      Range of depths to consider in the random forest during optimisation -ms --min_split       Range of values for minimum sample split to consider in the random forest during optimisation -ml --min_leaf        Range of values for minimum leaf samples to consider in the random forest during optimisation -mi --min_impurity    Range of values for the minimum impurity decrease to consider in the random forest during
+  -ml --min_leaf        Range of values for minimum leaf samples to consider in the random forest during optimisation.
+Default: 3 5
+  -mi --min_impurity    Range of values for the minimum impurity decrease to consider in the random forest during
-                        optimisation - must be in [0,1]
+                        optimisation - must be in [0,1].
+Default: 0 0.5
-  -cv --cv_folds        The number of folds to use for k-folds cross validation during optimisation
+  -cv --cv_folds        The number of folds to use for k-folds cross validation during optimisation.
+Default: 5
 ````